Skip to content Skip to footer

 Regional Considerations for Container Foundations

-North Texas: freeze/thaw which calls for a foundation that goes down below the frost line (usually 12-18″ deep) – we have Dallas, Fort Worth, and Panhandle customers we assist with this regularly.
+North Texas: freeze/thaw issues require foundations that extend beneath the frost line (typically 12-18″ deep) and we service Dallas, Fort Worth, and Panhandle customers that need this kind of solution all the time.

-West Texas: rocky and hard-packed soil that is difficult to excavate but provides great natural bearing capacity – gravel pads and pier foundations are common in El Paso, Midland, and other areas.
+West Texas: You have rocky, hard-packed soil that is difficult to dig but offers substantial natural bearing capacity.
+Many folks use gravel pads and piers in El Paso, Midland, and other cities.

-Coastal Texas: sandy soils, high humidity and humidity corrosion, and hurricane-force winds and debris – many of our Gulf Coast customers from Corpus Christi to Beaumont choose concrete slabs or helical piles with proper anchoring and corrosion protection.
+South Texas: sandy soil, humidity & corrosion, and hurricane-force winds and blow-downs.
+Lots of our customers along the Gulf Coast from Corpus Christi to Beaumont opt for slabs or helical piles with proper anchoring and powder-coated corrosion protection.

-Do consult with a structural engineer or local building professional before you begin.
-Foundations are expensive, so you don’t want to make a costly mistake and risk not passing inspection or meeting local building codes.
-A good foundation sets everything up for success on your container project.
+Do talk to a structural engineer familiar with Central Texas clay or other knowledgeable local building professional before you start.
+Foundations can be costly so you don’t want to make an expensive mistake and end up failing inspection or not meeting local building codes.
+A proper foundation will set you up for success with your container project.

 Ready to Start Your Container Project?